Ilya Firsov – Sobaka Studio Kiborg Game Designer Portfolio

 Procedural Generation Systems

 I was responsible for designing flexible generation systems that supported a wide variety of content.
-A key goal was to create high replayability without relying on randomness alone, ensuring that generated runs felt intentional and fair while still delivering surprise and variety.
+A key goal was to create high replayability without relying solely on randomness, ensuring that generated runs felt intentional and fair while still delivering surprise and variety.

-• Adaptive Logic: through hidden weight modifiers (e.g., increasing the chance of a healing event when the player is low on health).
+• Adaptive logic, through hidden weight modifiers (e.g., increased chance of healing events when the player is low on health)

-• Multi-Floor Structure: with floor-specific enemy pools, locations, rewards, and events.
+• Multi-floor structure, with floor-specific enemy pools, locations, rewards, and event types

 Doors like this one show what events and rewards await players at branching paths